sladem-tox/PK_calcs/README.md

 ![Zero Order Elimination with First Order Terminal Elimination](docs/assets/img/NonLinearKinetics.png)

+Click the "Open in Colab" button below to open an easy to use Python-based illustration of zero order elimination which changes to first order elimination when the concentration drops to below a threshold value.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/sladem-tox/PK_calcs/blob/main/Zero_OrderElimination_then_1st.ipynb)

 ## Multiple Oral Dosing
 Finally we consider multiple oral dosing.
 This is a much more difficult thing to work with because there are several variables to consider when plotting the resultant plasma-time curve.
+In the example below the equation for multiple oral dosing is used taking into account the regular dosing interval and deriving from that which dose number in the series we are up to at any given time-point.

 ![Multiple Oral Dosing](docs/assets/img/MultipleOralDose.png)

+Click the "Open in Colab" button below to open an easy to use Python-based implementation of the multiple oral dosing curve.
+Here you can look at the effects of changes in dose and dose interval to the plasma curve.
+You can also see how long it takes for the plasma level to reach steady-state where the tops and bottoms of the plasma-time curves all land at the same y-axis value.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/sladem-tox/PK_calcs/blob/main/MultipleOralDose.ipynb)